Trains in Germany

 The services on board your trip will depend on which train line you are utilizing, so if you are transferring to different trains, the services could be different within the same trip itinerary.
 If there are certain services you need, be sure to check all the different lines specified on the trip.
 Frecciabianca lines will all come with armchair seating, free Wi-Fi on board and access to refreshments.
 You may upgrade to Premium, Business and Execute class tickets for additional services like leather seating, complimentary bistro service, and access to private cars.
 Frecciabianca tickets are refundable with a 20% fee up until departure.
 Both Intercity and Regionale lines come standard with second class tickets with an available upgrade to first class.
 Intercity trains come with armchair seating and bistro services and offer fully refundable tickets.
 Regionale lines have free Wi-Fi on board and access to bistro service.
 Tickets on Regionale are fully refundable if the ticket is over 10 euros.

 When you get the results for all your options on a train from Perugia to Rome, it’s easy to find the best deal on Omio.
 The fastest or cheapest options will be labeled for you to easily pick out which lines meet your needs to find the best deal.
 You may also use the filters in your search to remove high speed lines, which are more expensive.
 You’ll also be able to see the price for a ticket by station, if you’re looking at going to the Rome Tiburtina station as your final destination.

-When traveling this route, Omio customers are departing most frequently from Perugia and arriving in Roma Termini.
+Omio customers who travel this route most frequently depart from Perugia and arrive in Roma Termini.

 Here are some other resources that might have the information you need